Deshna/Arkenstone-quizapp-server/Docs/files/controllers/HomeController.php.txt

 		}
 	}

+	/*
+	*	This function is used to logout
+	*/
 	public function logout()
 	{
 		Auth::logout();
 		return Redirect::Route('login');
 	}

+	/*
-	public function show_add_new()
+	*	This function displays the page to add a new user */ public function show_add_new()
 	{
 		return View::make('pages.add_new');
 	}

+	/*
+	*	This function is used to handle the post request for adding the quiz, parse it and add into database */
 	// Function to add new Quiz
 	public function add_new()
 	{